 The Democratic Party, sensing a 5-4 conservative tilt to the Supreme Court — thus ending their reliance on judicial lawmaking — got desperate.

 First they panicked.
 Then they strategized.
 Then they attacked.

 Kavanaugh just a symbol in Democrats’ assault

-First, the Democrats strategically publicized a decades-old sexual assault allegation against Kavanaugh the week before the Senate was due to vote to confirm him.
+First, the Democrats strategically publicized an allegation of a supposed decades-old sexual assault against Kavanaugh the week before the Senate was due to vote to confirm him.

 Senator Dianne Feinstein reportedly had received a letter detailing the assault allegation from Christine Blasey Ford several weeks before it became public knowledge.
 But the Democrats kept this information hidden until the last possible moment to derail Kavanaugh’s confirmation.
 Had the Democrats sincerely cared about Ford’s allegation, they would have brought it up much sooner in order to fully investigate Kavanaugh.